tauteo/git-overview/how-to-use-git.md

 This provides some significant benefits, as each commit is simply a pointer to a snapshot.
 As an example, branching is made easier and much cheaper in this model, as a branch is simply a named pointer to a specific commit (and not a deep copy with a common ancestor).
 All of the commits on the branch after the initial operation occur on a parallel series of snapshots.

+#### Change model

+As a consequence of the snapshot model, Git can store individual changes *inside* a file in a commit.
+This means that conceptually unrelated changes can be made in the same file, at the same time, but do not need to form part of the same commit.
+This is simply not possible in delta-based version control, as the entire file and all of its contents form part of the check-in (i.e. there are no check-ins of partial content).

+In order to achieve this, Git has a separate logical area before a change is committed to the repository.
+The three stages are thus the *Working Directory*, the *Staging Area*, and the *Repository*.

+![git-areas][i5]

+Git tracks all changes (current file-system status is different to latest snapshot) in the *Working Directory*, which shows a file as **modified**.
+These changes can then be **staged** (into the *Staging Area*) either as a wholesale file, or as individual changes.
+The changes in the *Staging Area* can then be **committed** to the repository.

+Changes in the *Working Directory* that were not in the *Staging Area* at the time of the commit are not added to the repository, but remain waiting to be staged and committed at a later time.

 [1]: <https://git-scm.com/book/en/v2>
 [2]: <https://nvie.com/posts/a-successful-git-branching-model/>